Medium

 You can learn more about getting help to quit smoking in the Tobacco Cessation section found in the Medicaid Programs section of this handbook.

-Vaccines aren’t just for children.
+Immunizations aren’t just for children.
 There are several routine vaccines you may need as an adult.
-Adults need to keep their vaccinations up to date because immunity from childhood vaccines can wear off over time.
+Adults need to keep their immunizations up to date because the immunity you built up from childhood vaccines can wear off over time.
 You are also at risk for different diseases as an adult.
-Vaccines are one of the most convenient and safe preventive care measures available.
-You may need other vaccines based on your age, health conditions, job, lifestyle, or travel habits.
-Your provider can help you understand which vaccines are right for you.
+Immunizations are one of the most convenient and safe preventive care measures available.
+You may need other immunizations based on your age, health conditions, job, lifestyle, or travel habits.
+Your provider can help you understand which immunizations are right for you.

 Child Wellness